Skip to content

 T+1500 mount → render

-Open the same widget elsewhere on the page — both caches hit, mount happens within a frame.
+Open the same widget elsewhere on the page and both caches hit, so mount happens within a frame.

 The devtools panel shows live module and data cache contents alongside feature states.
-Useful for spotting an over-aggressive prefetch or a missed cache-key collision.
+Use it to spot an over-aggressive prefetch or a missed cache-key collision.